Whether it is your first Father’s Day as a single parent or your tenth, being away from your children on a special day is tough.

 Do something different with your day

-If you cannot see them, then do something with your day.
-Get friends together for who Father’s Day is difficult and get out even if it just for a quick drink.
-If possible, spend time with your own Dad.
+If you cannot see them then do something with your day.
+Get friends together for who Father’s Day is difficult and have a video call or a social distance walk.
 You will miss your kids and it will not be the best of days, but you can control it not being the worse.

 Pick a different day